10 Black Friday Marketing Ideas for Your Store

 How do you get them to visit your discounted product pages quickly?

-By using pop ups.
+By using popups.

 If you have already visited Getsitecontrol before, you know we love popups.
-They are a great way to generate leads, offer coupons, promote special offers, gather customer feedback, and so much more.
+They are a great way to direct people to any page of your store, including product pages, collections, and sale pages.

 But guess what?
-You can also use popups to direct people to any page of your store, including your product pages, and share your Black Friday discount codes.
+You can also use popups to generate leads and share your Black Friday discount codes.

 Another option is to use floating bars, which work exactly like popups, except that instead of interrupting the visitor’s experience, they appear at the top or bottom of the page 👇